-Safety policies and Risk Assessments for curriculum activities will be carried out by relevant Heads of Department and subject Leads using relevant Health and Safety Codes of Practice e.g., CLEAPSS for Design & Technology, Science, Art, and PE etc. Lesson risk assessments should be incorporated in either Schemes of Work or Lesson Plans and safety within lessons should be included in lesson observations.
+Safety policies and Risk Assessments for curriculum activities will be carried out by relevant subject Leads using relevant Health and Safety Codes of Practice e.g., CLEAPSS for design & technology, science, art, and PE etc. Lesson risk assessments should be incorporated in either Schemes of Work or Lesson Plans and safety within lessons should be included in lesson observations.